Know Before You Use

 Wait to consume

-Remember that marijuana use during adolescence can interfere with brain development, affecting functions like memory, learning, and decision-making, and may lead to higher risk of cannabis use disorder.
+Marijuana use during adolescence can interfere with brain development, memory, learning, and decision-making.

 Everyone is different